mvcds/my-library/carreer/lean/shape-up/10 - Narrowing problems down.md

 What drives a request?
-At what point someone's workflow break without this [[Feature]]?
+At what point someone's workflow break without this [[carreer/development/Feature]]?